 Windchill is the perceived temperature that considers wind’s effects on skin temperature.
 When the wind increases, it can draw heat away from your body faster, making you feel colder.
 This is because the wind causes the evaporation of sweat and moisture on your skin, which cools your body down.

 That being said, even though your Lab is less affected by windchill than you are, it’s still a good idea to bring him inside when the wind is particularly strong.

-How does hypothermia in dogs look like?
+What does hypothermia in dogs look like?

 Just like humans, dogs are susceptible to the cold and can develop hypothermia if they are exposed to cool or cold temperatures for too long.
 But how does hypothermia look in dogs?
 The first signs of hypothermia in dogs are usually behavioral.